 When a student has been terminated from a program and believes the termination is unjustified, not in accordance with stated rules and regulations, or there are extenuating circumstances, the student shall discuss the termination first with the Graduate Program Director.
 The Graduate Program Director will explain how the decision to terminate was determined.
-If the student continues to believe that the termination was unwarranted, a written appeal may be submitted to the chair of the department.
-Students appealing termination assume the burden of proof.
-The appeal shall state and support, with all available evidence, the reasons why the student believes the termination should be reversed.
-The written appeal must be submitted within ten business days after the termination letter from the Dean of the VCU Graduate School is received.
+If the student continues to believe that the termination assume the burden of proof.
+The appeal shall state and support, with all available evidence, the reasons why the student believes the termination letter from the Dean of the VCU Graduate School is received.
 Appeals submitted after the deadline will be heard only in exceptional cases as determined by the College of Engineering's Associate Dean of Graduate Studies.
 Students may remain enrolled throughout the appeal procedures.